ms-iot/content/en-US/Samples/CognitiveServices.md

 The second and third method determines which emotion is most prevalent.
 It then outputs these results as a string to a Panel next to the image.

-The fourth method draws a rectangle around each face detected in the image.
-Well, that's not quite accurate since UWP does not support drawing simple shapes yet.
-So it uses a blue rectangle in the Assets folder with a transparent background instead.
-It places it at the starting coordinates of the Rectangle provided by Cognitive Services and scales it to the approximate size of the Cognitive Services rectangle.
+The fourth method places a rectangle around each face detected in the image.
+Since UWP does not allow apps to draw shapes yet, it uses a blue rectangle in the Assets folder with a transparent background instead.
+The app places each rectangle image at the starting coordinates of the Rectangle provided by Cognitive Services and scales it to the approximate size of the Cognitive Services rectangle.

 6. Add in the rectangle resource